 The benefits of mindfulness

-Emotional regulation: Recognising our emotions helps us recognise when and why they happen.
+Emotional regulation: recognising our emotions helps us know when and why they happen.
 It’s important to acknowledge them, feel them fully and then choose how we respond to them.

 Mindfulness practices to help your family